FrogMan322/FakeStoreReact/README.md

 ## How to view the site

-1. First type in console "npm install" to install dependencies
+1. First type in console "npm install" to install dependencies.
-2. Second type "npm start" to run the dev server
+2. Second type "npm start" to run the dev server.